-In a 22 game series, it's completely understandable to not know where to start.
+In a 25 game series, it's completely understandable to not know where to start.
 I'm here to break it down for you.
-We usually pretend the first ten games don't even exist when talking about what to recommend, and that still leaves a whopping twelve "modern" games left to talk about.
+We usually pretend the first ten games don't even exist when talking about what to recommend, and that still leaves a staggering amount of "modern" games left to talk about.

 An adorable girl pursues alchemy to fulfill her dreams.
 Instead chasing a great evil to the ends of the universe, she’s casually bending space to give herself a better place to sleep when she’s on the road.
 The laws of physics and plain common sense mean nothing to a master alchemist; even the legendary philosopher’s stone isn’t so precious that it can’t be made into a tasty snack.
 Maybe the world is in danger, maybe it isn’t, but Atelier is a simpler, more slice of life tale than your typical fare.